 At the end of the day, Digitization is helping businesses streamline their processes by slowly taking away dependency away from paperwork.

-Banks, I think are the biggest beneficiary of digitization.
+Banks, I think are the biggest beneficiary of digitalization.
 Since they now have processes where less staff can do more work.

 Digital India has empowered its citizen by giving them digital power like during the journey you don’t have to carry any physical documents.

 You can show a soft copy of the ticket and identity card which fulfills the purpose.

 I am a firm believer in the idea of digitalization as this is one step which will gradually turn us into an economic powerhouse by cutting down paperwork and decrease our dependency on govt employees which will help cut down corruption.

 To see the immediate impact of digitization, all we must do is look at how income tax filing and income tax return processes have been streamlined.

 Today, you do not have to go and stand in front of income tax officer to get an income tax refund.

 Time is not far when Digitization will change the phase of Indian economy.